7 Best Bathroom Faucets of 2026

 Pros

-- Includes the deck plate so it covers a 3-hole sink configuration for retrofit installs without buying a separate cover plate
+- Single-hole installation drops into any modern vanity, and the included deck plate covers a 3-hole retrofit sink without buying a separate plate

 Cons